4-co/imdb/README.md

 ## Partitioning Strategy

-The CosmosDB partition key used is /partitionKey and is computed by taking the integer portion of movieId or actorId mod 10 and converting to a string which results in 10 partitions ("0" - "9")
+The Cosmos DB partition key used is /partitionKey and is computed by taking the integer portion of movieId or actorId mod 10 and converting to a string which results in 10 partitions ("0" - "9")

 Note: the partition key must be a string